zhxie/ikago/README.md

 # IkaGo

-**IkaGo** is a tunnel proxy which turns UDP traffic to TCP traffic written in Go.
+**IkaGo** is a proxy which turns UDP traffic to TCP traffic written in Go.

 *IkaGo is currently under development and is not suitable for production.*